garywiz/chaperone/_sources/ref/command-line.txt

 they exit.
 When it receives a ``SIGTERM`` it will shutdown all processes in an orderly fashion.

+Note that when a command is specified on the chaperone command line, chaperone starts a ``CONSOLE`` service internally.
+This service can be managed just like any other servce, and shows up in service listings when using the :ref:`telchap <telchap>` command.
+If chaperone is started in an interactive environment (has a pseudo-tty as ``stdin``), it uses ``SIGHUP`` to terminate the process.
+Otherwise, it uses ``SIGTERM`` as usual.
+This is to accomodate login shells such ``bash`` and ``sh``, which expect this behavior.

 Option Reference Information
 ----------------------------